 Your Cat's Age

 Premiums increase as your Maine Coon ages.
-Insuring a kitten or young adult (under 3) is typically the most affordable.
-Some providers have age limits for new policies - commonly 8 or 10 years.
-Starting cover early avoids pre-existing condition exclusions, particularly for HCM which can develop at any age.
+Insuring a kitten or young adult is most affordable.
+Starting early avoids pre-existing condition exclusions for HCM, hip dysplasia, and SMA.

 ⚕️